taner1es/tetris/README.md

 ### What is this project ?
 	This is one of the clones of epic tetris game, developed from scratch with standard java libraries by me.
-And if you interested you can check everything behind a project that created by an amator video-game programmer.
+And if you interested you can check everything behind a project that created by an amateur video-game programmer.
 ### What is the goal of the project ?
 	Just practising for beginning to developing games.
 Rookies of the game developing hobbyists may want to check this project, to see how to develop game without using